How to Find a Job in Australia

 There is no better way to find a job than to actually meet and become friendly with the manager or person hiring you.
 This is how I got ALL of my bar and Café jobs.
 Most café’s and restaurants don’t advertise their positions so if they need someone at the time, chances are they’ll give you a trial right there on the spot.

 I’ve heard a few stories about CS hosts helping to find surfers jobs.
 Try to meet as many people as possible and ask everyone you know if they know of anything.
 This is pretty much my go-to way of getting any job, anywhere.

 This app is great for short term and farm jobs in Australia.
 The iBackpacker app is also good for seasonal work in Australia that will enable you to get your second-year visa.

 This is really for people who are happy to volunteer in exchange for their second year visa because most of these jobs aren’t gonna pay ya!
 Most will gift you with food and accommodation, however and you won’t need good English to get these types of jobs.

 Needs basic English

 Café / bar / waiter / chef.
 This type of job is readily available in most cities in Australia and is a backpacker favourite – simply because of the good pay associated with working nights and weekends.
 Get $20 an hour base and great penalty wages outside of business hours.
 If you already have experience in this field then you are set!

-The best way to get hospitality jobs is by waking in with a printed CV and asking to talk to the manager.
+The best way to get hospitality jobs is by walking in with a printed CV and asking to talk to the manager.
 Asking for work through a friend can also work.
 Also try SEEK or Gumtree but usually the hospo industry don’t advertise their positions.
 If you do see a position online – make sure you are the first choice by calling them or going into the place to talk to them personally.
 Also join Facebook groups for jobs in the area you’re looking at.

 Farm work / Fruit picking*